vzhou842/victorzhou.com/content/posts/2019-07-24-intro-to-rnns.md

 > Need a refresher on Softmax?
 Read my [quick explanation of Softmax](/blog/softmax/).

-Our RNN works, but it's not very useful yet - let's change that...
+Our RNN works, but it's not very useful yet.
+Let's change that...

 ## 7. The Backward Phase